wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 			             taxesValueLabel]
 ```

-The `accessibilityElements` can be used for all types of elements, including but not limited to, buttons and images views.
+The `accessibilityElements` can be used for all types of elements, including but not limited to, buttons and images view.
 You can also use `accessibilityElements` to make an element inaccessible by not including it in the list.

 ### <a name="appearing-disappearing"></a>Appearing and Disappearing Elements